-Nevertheless, (\ref{eq:csg}) is very flexible in defining the SG and allows for different choices of $\mathcal{P}$.
+Nevertheless, \eqref{eq:csg} is very flexible in defining the SG and allows for different choices of $\mathcal{P}$.
 Consider $\mathcal{P}_2$ as described by Definition~\ref{def:be:w}.
 All the elements of the matrix are now independent and identically distributed as Bernoulli random variables with proportion parameter $1/n$.
-This means that, at each iteration, $K$ sub-likelihood components are selected on average by the weighting matrix.
+It means that, at each iteration, $K$ sub-likelihood components are selected on average by the weighting matrix.
 Therefore, the complexity of the approximation matches the standard SG one.
 However, the proportion parameter in Definition~\ref{def:be:w} can be set as low as $(nK)^{-1}$, implying an iteration complexity $O(1)$, which is unattainable using Definition~\ref{def:simple:w}.
-Regardless, for comparison purposes, in the rest of the paper we stick to the proportion parameter $1/n$ as in Definition~\ref{def:be:w}.
+Regardless, for comparison purposes, we stick to the proportion parameter $1/n$.
 Note that the structure of the noise injected by $\mathcal{P}_2$ is very different from the one implied by $\mathcal{P}_1$.
-In fact, while the $K$ components drawn by $\mathcal{P}_1$ share a very specific covariance stemming from the dependence among the summands of $c\ell_n(\bm{\theta})$, $\mathcal{P}_2$ completely breaks this structure by independently selecting sub-likelihoods possibly belonging to independent observations.
+While the $K$ components drawn by $\mathcal{P}_1$ share a very specific covariance stemming from the dependence among the summands of $c\ell_n(\bm{\theta})$, $\mathcal{P}_2$ completely breaks this structure by independently selecting sub-likelihoods possibly belonging to independent observations.
 Finally, consider the sampling scheme $\mathcal{P}_3$.
-It can be seen as a random scramble of the vectorization of $\bm{W}$, where the elements in the first $K$ positions are retained while the others are discarded.
-As for the $\mathcal{P}_2$ case, the complexity per iteration can potentially be lowered to $O(1)$ if needed by decreasing the number of components retained per iteration.
+It can be seen as a random scramble of the vectorization of $\bm{W}$, where only the elements in the first $K$ positions are retained.
+Like $\mathcal{P}_2$, the complexity per iteration can be lowered to $O(1)$ by decreasing the number of components retained per iteration.
 However, in this case, the weights are not completely independent since, given the fixed number of components drawn, a weak negative correlation is induced among the elements of $\bm{W}$.
-In Section~\ref{sec:theory}, we show how, by focusing on sub-likelihood components rather than observations, $\mathcal{P}_2$ and $\mathcal{P}_3$ improve the efficiency of $\bar{\bm{\theta}}_\mathcal{P}$ while maintaining the same computational cost of a standard SG.
+In Section~\ref{sec:theory}, we show how $\mathcal{P}_2$ and $\mathcal{P}_3$ improve the efficiency of $\bar{\bm{\theta}}_\mathcal{P}$ while maintaining the same computational cost as the standard SG.